CodenameSource/SWDevProject1/README.md

 ## Overview

 This project is a web application designed for storing Amazon products in a list, with an integrated microservice for scraping their prices.
 The application provides a set of APIs to add, retrieve, update, and remove items from the stored list.
-Additionally, it leverages a Kafka-based microservice to periodically refresh and update the prices of the stored Amazon products.
+Additionally, it leverages a microservice to periodically refresh and update the prices of the stored Amazon products.

 ## Specifications by user stories